AnandaRimal/Machine-Learning/day21-bivariate-analysis/readme.md

 *Insight*: Shows the trend (growth) and seasonality (yearly cycles) of air travel.

 ## 5. Summary
 Bivariate analysis is the detective work of Data Science.
-It allows you to hypothesize relationships ("I bet rich people survived more") and prove or disprove them with data ("The barplot confirms 1st class had higher survival").
+Combine visual exploration with statistical summaries (correlations, chi-square) to validate hypotheses and guide feature engineering.